VidCruiter Logo

 30% of adults report skipping a meal due to stress (either no appetite or no time).

-When you’re stressed, it’s almost second nature to reach for heavy, calorically-dense foods.
-These “comfort foods” (like macaroni and cheese) tend to leave people feeling temporarily satisfied, but then bloated and tired.
+When you’re stressed, it can be tempting to reach for heavy, calorically-dense foods.
+These high-carbohydrate “comfort foods” (like macaroni and cheese) tend to leave people feeling temporarily satisfied, but then bloated and tired.

 For this reason, avoid eating a big meal before your interview.
-You want to be alert and ready for anything.

 That said, it’s not wise to go into an interview on a completely empty stomach either.
-You don’t want to be light-headed from not eating or struggling to hear your thoughts over your growling stomach.
+You don’t want to be light-headed struggling to hear your thoughts over your growling stomach.

-On the day of your interview, have a healthy breakfast.
+On the day of your interview, have a well-balanced, healthy breakfast.
 It really is the most important meal of the day!
 If your interview isn’t until later in the day, you should also plan to eat a light lunch or snack.
 Check your teeth in the mirror after you’ve eaten to ensure your smile is interview ready.

-If you usually drink coffee, have one (but not five!) on interview day.
+If you usually drink coffee, have one on interview day.
 If you drink too much, your heart will race, intensifying your anxiety.
 If you try to quit caffeine on the morning of your interview, you may experience withdrawal symptoms.
-This isn’t the time to quit cold turkey.
-And while we’re talking drinks: hopefully this goes without saying, but it’s never a good idea to have an alcoholic drink before an interview, even if you think it will “relax” you.

-The Power of Positive Thinking
+The Power of Positive Thinking to Calm Interview Anxiety

 Now let’s talk about headspace.
 Getting in a good frame of mind is critical for interview success.
 But our desire to succeed can introduce disproportionate worry.
 Our imaginations are very good at dreaming up all sorts of “worst case scenarios” and “what ifs” that aren’t likely to occur.

 While it’s easy to jump to conclusions and catastrophize things, try to catch your negative thinking when it arises and challenge unfair assumptions.
 Focus on positive, encouraging self-talk instead.
-Here are ways to start thinking more positively:

-Try meditation or a relaxation app like Headspace to cultivate mindfulness and self-compassion.
+• Try meditation or a relaxation app like Headspace to cultivate mindfulness and self-compassion.

-There’s No Substitute for Preparation
+There’s No Substitute for Interview Preparation

-Want to know the #1 tip for overcoming interview nerves?
-It’s being prepared!
-Proper preparation can help you feel more sure of yourself, so you can project confidence during your interview.
+Proper preparation helps you feel more sure of yourself, so you can radiate confidence during your interview.

 "You can generally find the name of the hiring manager by searching for a position title + XYZ company on LinkedIn.
 Once you’ve found them, look for commonalities in career trajectory, professional associations, or hobbies and use this information to spark a connection.
 I wouldn’t recommend sending a friend request on social networks like Facebook just yet since you don’t want to overstep.
 Always proceed with caution."

-In addition to pre-interview research, there are other actions you can take to get ready.
+Along with pre-interview research, there are other ways you can get ready.
 Prepare everything you may need for your interview no later than the night before your interview (ideally, well in advance).
-For example, choose a professional outfit that you know you’ll feel good wearing.
-This will alleviate indecision the morning of your interview, so you can focus instead on creating a good first impression.

-A copy of your resume/CV
+A copy of your resume and/or CV, and job description

 Pen and paper (a small notebook is best; don’t bring loose sheets of paper that can easily be misplaced or fall out of order)